-- Place the fish in a bowl, add the Shaoxing wine and salt, mix well.
-Mix in the egg and flour until the fish slices are fully coated.
+- Marinate.
+In a bowl, add fish and mix in the wine and salt.
+Add the egg and flour then mix until the fish slices are fully coated.
 Add the oil.
 Set aside.

-- Heat at least 1 cup of oil in a wok over high heat.
+- Preheat the oil.
+Heat at least 1 cup of oil in a wok over high heat.
 Dip a chopstick into the oil.
 If the oil starts steadily bubbling, then the oil is hot enough for frying.

-- Working in batches, use chopsticks or tongs to drop the fish slices into the wok one by one.
+- Fry the Fish.
+Working in batches, use chopsticks to drop the fish slices into the wok one by one.
 Deep-fry the fish slices until lightly golden.
-Spread thick paper towels on a plate.
-Remove the cooked fish from the pan, and transfer to a plate.
-Set aside.
+Do not overcook the fish.
+Transfer them to a paper towel-lined plate or wire cooling tray.

-- In a wok or non-stick pan, heat 1 teaspoon of oil over high heat, cook garlic and ginger until fragrant.
-Whisk in the other sweet and sauce ingredients into the wok.
-Simmer and stirring occasionally until the sauce is thickened and glossy for about 5 minutes (or until have just enough sauce to wrap around the crispy pieces of fish, about 1¼ cup of sauce).
-Adjust seasoning with extra sugar and/or vinegar if needed or until you reach your desired taste.
-Remove from the heat, set aside.
+- Whisk in the sweet and sour sauce into the wok and simmer, stirring occasionally until the sauce is thickened and glossy for 5 minutes (about 1¼ cup of sauce, just enough sauce to wrap around the crispy pieces of fish).Taste and adjust the seasoning with extra sugar and/or vinegar if needed.
+Remove from the heat, and set aside.

 - In a clean wok, heat 1½ tablespoons of oil over high heat.
 Cook the onion, red bell pepper, and green bell pepper until tender.